 Lending the Chemical Escape Room

 The resulting ChEsRm is a kit that teachers can borrow.
 Schools provide consumables (chemicals) from their labs.
 The ChEsRm consists of nine puzzles or challenges that are interlinked (namely, the solution of one puzzle is needed to solve another puzzle), creating a storyline or flow.
 The stages that teachers undergo in order to operate the ChEsRm in their lab are presented in Table 1 (supplementary materials).
 The stages include: experiencing the ChEsRm, picking up the kit from the National Centre for Chemistry Teachers, setting up the ChEsRm in their school lab, returning the kit, and providing feedback.
 A contact person is available for support during the whole process.
+Readers can find detailed instructions for constructing their own kit in the supplementary materials.

 Description of the Activity